Now is the time to finalize the college list, prep for SAT/ACT tests, write the Common App essay and more.

 Review application due dates and create a schedule to apply Some colleges may have their application deadlines posted already (or have left up last year’s dates).
 Filling out college applications takes time.
 Plan for your child to get through one or two a week rather than three a night to relieve some of the pressure.

-Check out the Common App Technically called the Common Application, it’s used by over 600 colleges.
+Check out the Common App and Coalition sites Technically called the Common Application, the Common App is used by over 800 colleges.
 The actual application goes live online August 1 (paper versions are no longer available).
 If you visit the site now, and click on “How to Apply,” you and your teen can learn about creating an account, filling out the application, the information to have on hand when applying and more.
 Also review the list of colleges that use the Common App to compare it to the schools your student hopes to apply to.

 Most kids will resist their parents’ efforts to get a jump on the college application process.
 But some of the tasks I’ve covered take very little time.
 Come September, you’ll all be happier for your efforts.